-Classes will be organized around lectures, discussion, and in-class exercises.
-There will be assigned readings from the textbook as well as additional readings that will be posted on the class website.
-There will be five to six assignments over the course of the semester, one presentation, one midterm, and a final exam.
+Classes will be organized around pre-recorded lectures posted to YouTube, weekly discussion meetings on Zoom, and short quizzes submitted to Gradescope.
+There will be suggested readings from the textbook (students may use either of the two textbooks listed above).
+There will be weekly or bi-weekly assignments over the course of the semester, one quiz per lecture, one student project, one midterm, and a final exam.